fpellizz/faxkup_oracle_linux/README.md

 >
 > \# ./faxkup.sh

+You can schedule the faxkup using crontab, **always as root**

+>\# crontab -e
+>
+>\# 59 23 * * * /bin/bash /opt/faxkup/faxkup.sh > /opt/faxkup/faxkup.out 2>&1
+>

+without the output redirection sometimes you can have some strange behaviuor like unexpected end of backup script without any error

 ### Logging ###
 Each time this script runs, write a log of his activities, **faxkup.log**.
 This log is located into the faxkup home directory, tipically /opt/faxkup.
 The log is very easy ro read.

+### OPTIONAL ###
+You can create your prebackup and postbackup script.
+In **prebackup** script you can tell to the bakcup system to perform a specific action **BEFORE** running backup the oracle schemas of the schema.list file, for example tar a folder and add the tar to the oracle backup.
+In **postbackup** script you can tell to the bakcup system to perform a specific action **AFTER** running backup the oracle schemas of the schema.list file, for example send a mail notification in case of errors.

+### ISSUE ###
+In some case you can have a very misteriuos mistery behaviour when you crontab this backup, in some case i've font a "porkaround" using **screen**.

+>\# crontab -l
+>
+>\# 59 23 * * * /usr/bin/screen -d -c "/opt/faxkup/faxkup.sh"
+>